 The capacity/volume of a hiking backpack is typically measured in liters and written on the backpack or included in the product name – such as the Montane Grand Tour 55 backpack with a volume of 55 liters.
 Some backpacks are available in different volumes; for example Osprey Talon backpack is available in an 11, 18, 22, 33 and 44 liter version.

-When it comes to capacity/volume we can divide backpacks into three different groups; small backpacks (with a volume of less than 35 liters – often referred to as daypacks), medium-sized backpacks (with a volume from 35 to 55 liters) and large backpacks (with a volume of more than 55 liters).
+When it comes to capacity/volume we can divide backpacks into four different groups; small backpacks (with a volume of less than 35 liters – often referred to as daypacks), medium-sized backpacks (with a volume from 35 to 55 liters), large backpacks (with a volume from 55 to 70 liters) and extra large backpacks (with a volume of more than 70 liters).

 Hiking backpacks are typically made of nylon.
 Nylon comes in different deniers – the higher the denier, the more durable and abrasion-resistant is the fabric.
 However, a higher denier also entails a heavier fabric and thus hiking backpacks usually don’t use nylon with a denier higher than 210 although abrasion-prone areas (such as the bottom of a backpack) might be reinforced with a tougher fabric for increased durability.
 Sometimes durable Cordura fabric is used in abrasion-prone areas.